ktorio/ktor-documentation/topics/supported-platforms.md

 [//]: # (title: Supported platforms)

-The Ktor HTTP client can be used on the following platforms supported by Kotlin:
+The Ktor server can be used on the following platforms supported by Kotlin:
 - JVM
 - [Native](native_server.md)
    <include from="http-client_engines.md" element-id="newmm-note"/>